 To inform your SEO marketing strategy, gather search data from free tools such as Google Trends, Quora, Reddit or answerthepublic.com.
 This will guide your content by showing exactly what people search for on any given topic.
 Use key terms to improve the page ranking, while making sure the content addresses specific needs.

->

-> Back that up by tracking your own results to see what elements are performing and where people are tuning out from your online presence.
+Back that up by tracking your own results to see what elements are performing, and where people are tuning out.
 Consider analytics tools such as Google Analytics, or other free options.

->

-> Once people start to engage with your business, you need to keep them interested.
+Once people start to engage with your business, you need to keep them interested.
 If people are discussing your product on social media, be helpful when answering questions or complaints.
 Auto-responses or copy-and-paste replies are a surefire way to get people offside.
 Capturing lead details through landing pages is useful to keep customers engaged.
 Send promotions and updates to people via email.
 If you have a newsletter, you can also encourage people to subscribe – use email marketing tools like HubSpot, MailChimp or Campaign Monitor.

->

-> This way your customer base expands while rewarding existing customers, all with a much lower risk of annoying anyone.
+This way your customer base expands, all while rewarding existing customers.
 If you can find a way to get people through the door, your product should be able to sell itself from there.

->

-> Your marketing efforts will be futile if you can’t deliver for customers once you’ve got their attention.
+Your marketing efforts will be futile if you can’t deliver for customers once you’ve got their attention.
 Word of mouth spreads quicker when feedback is negative.
 Make sure you’re equipped to deliver quality when people engage with your product or service.

 Marketing is an ongoing learning process.
 Your approach can be fluid.